The Noisy Work of Uncertainty Visualisation Research: A Review: The purpose of uncertainty visualisation

-This consensus leads us to understand that uncertainty visualisation is motivated by the need for a sort of ``visual hypothesis test''.
+Uncertainty visualisation is motivated by the need for a sort of ``visual hypothesis test'', a sentiment expressed by some authors directly \citep{Correll2014, MacEachren1992}.
 A successful uncertainty visualisation would act as a ``statistical hedge'' for any inference we make using the graphic.
-Since the purpose of a visualisation is to give a quick gist of the information \citep{Spiegelhalter2017}, this hedging needs to be communicated visually without the need for complicated calculations.
-If we refer to the conclusion we draw from a graphic to be its signal and the variance that makes this signal harder to identify as the ``noise'', we can summarise the above information into three key requirements.
-A good uncertainty visualisation needs to:
+Since the purpose of a visualisation is to give a quick gist of the information \citep{Spiegelhalter2017}, this hedging should be communicated visually without the need for complicated mental calculations.
+Therefore, an effective uncertainty visualisation should not just ``show'' uncertainty; untrustworthy conclusions should \emph{not be visible}.
+If we refer to the conclusion we draw from a graphic as its signal, where uncertainty should make this signal harder to read as the ``noise'' increases, we can summarise the above information into three key requirements.
+A good uncertainty visualisation should: